 I’ve learned over the years that most agile transformations either start ‘top-down’.
 This is mostly because a big consultancy (usually McKinsey) convinced the BOD about the agile organization (I love McKinsey).
 Sometimes it starts bottom-up (because some IT guys found this to be a better way to develop great digital products).

-The below image shows the 3 stages I see for an agile transformation (and I see them as recurring, iterating, continuous improvement).
+The below image shows the 3 stages I see for an agile transformation (and I see them as recurring, iterating, and continuous improvement).

 - Structure: usually tribes and squads or scrum teams